versionone/openAgile/VersionOne/Ceremonies/ProductOrientation.md

 ## Who?
 The Participants

-Team, stakeholders, and customers.
+The Product Manager invites the team, stakeholders, and customers.

 ## When?
 Frequency and Timing

-The meeting is called before starting a new product or when changing direction to work on a different product.
+The Product Manager calls the meeting before starting a new product or when changing direction to work on a different product.
 We start with 1 hour of orientation and continue with 1 hour sessions as needed.

 We switch no more frequently than every 12 weeks.
 This helps us: